James-Fleming12/EvidentialHDC/docs/robust_iterations.md

    `get_hdc_projection(dim_in=...)` threaded through the diag scripts.
 2. **Residual form** `z_corr = z_inv + Δz` with weak `L_res = ||Δz||^2` (the corr
    branch learns the corruption-specific deformation; small penalty so it is used only when needed).
-Ablation/interpretation form of #1, not a competitor — do after
+Ablation/interpretation form of #1, not a competitor; do after
    #1 confirms the split helps.
 Needs an orthogonality term or the residual collapses
    into duplicating `z_inv`.
 3. **Displacement-direction consistency** (angular coherence of the per-class